© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/the-service-pupil-premium/service-pupil-premium-spp-information-sheet

-if a child moves after the January census date, SPP is not transferable.
-The funding will remain with the losing school and the receiving school will not be able to claim SPP for the child until after the next January census date.
+if a child moves after the autumn census date, SPP is not transferable.
+The funding will remain with the losing school and the receiving school will not be able to claim SPP for the child until after the next autumn census date (first Thursday in October).

 Children of divorced parents